 The label would display a highly visible “Environmental Impact Score,” providing consumers with an insight into the carbon footprint and sustainability of each item they pick up, helping them in deciding which products to buy.

-The Oxford group have also suggested that another beneficial, and larger-scale utility of this data, would be in encouraging government policy-makers to make informed changes to the UK food industry which could significantly affect its carbon footprint.
 According to a 2019 study, UK-produced food & drink consumed nationally and overseas accounted for around 35% of the country’s total greenhouse gas emissions, a footprint that will require serious action to reduce if we are to achieve the industry’s targeted 50% carbon reduction by 2030.

 There’s also potential for this research to encourage chefs to challenge the status quo of traditional recipes, swapping out less environmentally friendly ingredients or products for favorable lower-impact alternatives.
-Especially when used in combination with the ingredient-pairing digital tool and database “Appetit,” or ingredient-focused recipe website Food52.com, there’s a unique opportunity provided for chefs to find inspiration for new combinations and dishes that incorporate more sustainable options.
+Especially when used in combination with, for example, the ingredient-pairing digital tool and database “Appetit,” or ingredient-focused recipe website Food52.com, there’s a unique opportunity provided for chefs to find inspiration for new combinations and dishes that incorporate more sustainable options.

 Furthermore, when combined with NutriScore, the study’s data also reveals that nutritious products are often more environmentally sustainable, promoting food choices that are both healthy and eco-friendly.